Configure A Raspberry Pi Web Server

-Configuring a Raspberry Pi as a web server has the advantage of allowing you to host your own webpages.
-Out of the box, Raspian does not have this configured to ensure that the operating system is as small as possible so we will need to add some packages.
-We will be creating what is commonly know as a LAMP stack, Linux, Apache, MySQL and PHP, by adding these 4 items we then have the ability to host webpages either within your home network or with the addition of a domain name and a Domain Name Server (DNS), to the worldwide web.
+Configuring a Raspberry Pi Apache Server has the advantage of allowing you to host your own webpages.
+Out of the box Raspian does not have this configured to ensure that the operating system is as small as possible so we will need to add some packages.
+We will be creating what is commonly know as a LAMP stack, Linux, Apache, MySQL and PHP, by adding these 4 items we then have the ability to host webpages either within your home network or with the addition of a domain name and a Domain Name Server (DNS), to the word wide web.

 To break down the packages of the LAMP stack:

-- Linux – In the case of the Raspberry Pi this is going to be the latest version of Raspbian
+- Linux – In the case of the Raspberry Pi this is most likely going to be Raspian Jessie

 - Apache – is a popular web server application that can serve HTML files over HTTP

 - MySQL – provides the database engine for your web site allowing us to store information such as sensor readings

 - PHP – is a popular scripting language that allows us to serve dynamic webpages, It can present your webpage in a different way depending on circumstances.

 To configure the RPi I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your RPi yet then check out my getting started section.